 We have seen all too often the value of the estate depleted by presales to family and friends for a fraction of their fair market value.
 The items that interest family and friends tend to also interest estate sale patrons to come to your sale.
 Ask yourself - is the relationship with that person such that you would give the item to them?
 If so then by all means simply give it to them.
 Otherwise, invite them to attend the estate sale.
 We can then price the items properly, increasing the value of the estate.
 We are happy to work with you to offer a discount to family and friends if desired.

-After one of Brie's sales there is generally not much left of value but the manner of disposal of unsold items is completely up to you.
-We can suggest charities that will come into the home and pack up unsold items as opposed to your having to box them and leave them out on the driveway.
-We can also recommend professional cleanup crews that will remove everything you would like from the home and leave the home broom clean for a fee.
+After one of Brie's sales when our recommendations are accepted there is generally not much left of value.
+Our goal is to sell as many items as possible onsite during the weekend.
+Because the next step after the sale is generally to either donate or dispose of unsold items, Brie's does not clean up or clear out items after the sale.
+However we do not leave you without an action plan - we suggest charities that will come into the home and pack up unsold items as opposed to your having to box them and leave them out on the driveway.
+We also recommend professional clear out crews for jobs small to large that will remove everything you would like from the home and leave the home broom clean for a fee.
 If a more thorough cleaning is desired, we can suggest a professional house cleaner who can vacuum/mop floors, clean bathrooms etc., leaving the home totally ready for its next step!

-During the sale, we write down EVERYTHING that has sold, even if the item is only 25 cents.
-We feel you have a right to know exactly what an item sold for, the date it sold and the price it sold for.
-After the sale has ended, we enter the results into our computer system, double-checking for accuracy.
-An estate sale package is then prepared which includes the check, summary sheet and detailed report.
-This is a labor-intensive process which takes 1-2 weeks but when complete you will have a comprehensive package which will satisfy any executor, attorney or bank representative which may be involved in making sure the estate sale is conducted in an ethical manner.
+We use a state-of-the art point of sale system at every location, recording EVERYTHING that has sold, even if the item is only 25 cents.
+Items of lesser value are categorized and items of greater value itemized.
+After the sale, a package is then prepared which includes the check, summary sheet and detailed report.
+This is a labor-intensive process which takes 2 weeks but when complete you will have comprehensive information which will satisfy any executor, attorney or bank representative which may be involved in making sure the estate sale was conducted in an ethical manner.